-Appleby Spurling & Kempe, Bermuda, will pass upon the validity of the sale of shares of common stock offered by this prospectus supplement.
-Certain legal matters will be passed upon for us by Simpson Thacher & Bartlett LLP, New York, New York as to matters of United States and New York Law.
-Certain partners of Simpson Thacher & Bartlett LLP, members of their families, related persons and others, have an indirect interest, through limited partnerships, who are investors in KKR 1996 (Overseas) Limited Partnership, in less than 1% of the common stock.
-In addition, Simpson Thacher & Bartlett LLP has in the past provided, and may continue to provide, legal services to KKR and its affiliates, including KKR 1996 Fund (Overseas) Limited Partnership.
+Appleby Spurling Hunter Bermuda, will pass upon the validity of the sale of shares of common stock offered by this prospectus supplement.
+The Company is being represented as to matters of New York law by Sullivan & Cromwell LLP, New York, New York.
+The selling shareholders are being represented as to matters of New York law by Simpson Thacher & Bartlett LLP, New York, New York.
 The underwriters are being represented as to United States legal matters by Cravath, Swaine & Moore LLP, New York, New York.